yzycord/Graphite/README.md

 # Yzyfiles API
 ## Please add to this with pull requests.

+## Fixes needed
+* Right now anyone can delete any file without any auth

 ### Todo List
 * Someway to count views on a file